rx-angular/rx-angular/libs/template/docs/reactive-context.md

 Where `next` can have zero to infinite emissions, and `error` and `complete` zero to 1 emissions.

-This differentiation works perfect in code, however when we start to project those channels and their changes into HTML we sometimes end up implementing a hack for another potential state that is not provided by Angular.
+This differentiation works perfectly in code, however when we start to project those channels and their changes into HTML we sometimes end up implementing a hack for another potential state that is not provided by Angular.

 In the above example with the http request, we may want to indicates that the process was started,